 Q: I need to process more than the designed throughput.
 Do you have a larger unit?

 A: Currently, there is one size unit, but multiple units can be provided to reach the desired throughput.
-The unit is of a modular design that can be easily setup, taken down, and packed into a 40ft shipping container.
+The modular design of the Carbon Converter allows for efficient shipping and installation of multiple units at a central location.
 The size is convenient for a single person to operate one or multiple units.

 Q: Does the unit have to be installed indoors?

 A: The unit is designed to be installed indoors, but can be installed outside with proper protection from the elements.

 Q: How soon can the unit be delivered?